Javonte Green

-Javonte Green (born July 23, 1993) is an American-Montenegrin professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
+Javonte Green (born July 23, 1993) is an American-Montenegrin professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
 He played college basketball for the Radford Highlanders.

+After going undrafted in the 2015 NBA draft, Green played five years overseas before making his NBA debut in 2019 with the Boston Celtics with whom he played for 1 1/2 seasons before getting traded to the Chicago Bulls in 2021.
+After nearly 3 seasons with the Bulls, Green played in the NBA G League for the Santa Cruz Warriors before returning to Chicago late in the 2023–24 season.
+The next season, Green played for the New Orleans Pelicans and the Cleveland Cavaliers.

-Early life and high school
+Early life

 Green was born and grew up in Petersburg, Virginia, until he was 12 years old, when he moved in to live with his aunt in Alberta, Virginia.
 He attended Brunswick High School in nearby Lawrenceville, where he played basketball for former Virginia and NBA shooting guard Bryant Stith.
 As a senior, Green averaged 18.6 points, 5.8 rebounds, 2.3 assists and 3.1 steals per game and led the Bulldogs to the VHSL Group AA Division 3 state title.
 He was named first team All-State and the Virginia Co-Player of the Year.
 He committed to play college basketball at Radford University, the only NCAA Division I school to offer him a scholarship.
 Green also played football at Brunswick and was the team's starting quarterback during his junior and senior years.
 Green was offered a scholarship to James Madison University to play football.

 College career

 Green played for four seasons as a member of the Radford Highlanders.
 Green entered the starting lineup as a freshman, averaging 10.2 points, 6.7 rebounds and 1.4 steals per game and was named to the Big South Conference's All-Newcomer team.
 As a sophomore, his first full season as a starter, Green led the Highlanders with 14.6 points and 8.1 rebounds per game and was named Second Team All-Big South.
 He was named First Team All-Big South after averaged 16.9 points, 8.1 rebounds and 1.9 steals per game while setting the school single season record for steals with 68 in his junior season.
 As a senior, Green averaged 15.4 points, nine rebounds, and 1.9 steals and was again named First Team All-Big South as well as the conference Defensive Player of the Year.
 Green finished his collegiate career as Radford's career leader in rebounds (1,064), steals (245), and games played (133) and second all-time in scoring with 1,911 points.
-On November 28, 2021 his number 2 jersey was retired by the school.
+On November 28, 2021, his number 2 jersey was retired by the school.